-When people discover an error on their credit report, many assume that the error was caused by identity theft.
-Although identity theft is one reason why inaccurate information can appear on your credit report, most errors result from inadequate procedures from credit agencies, or inaccurate information reported by creditors.
+When people discover credit report errors, many assume that the error was caused by identity theft.
+Although identity theft is one reason why inaccurate information can appear on your credit report, most errors result from inadequate procedures from credit agencies or inaccurate information reported by creditors.

 Some of the common mistakes that credit agencies may place on your credit report include: